confluentinc/ksql/docs/reference/processing-log.md

     to `true`, so the default behavior is to include row data in the processing log.
 Contact support to disable this default setting.

-If you set `ksql.logging.processing.rows.include` to `true`, ensure that the log is configured to write to a destination where it is safe to write the data being processed.
+When `ksql.logging.processing.rows.include` is set to `true`, ensure that the log is configured to write to a destination where it is safe to write the data being processed.
 It's also important to set `log4j.additivity.processing=false` as shown in the previous example, to ensure that processing log events are not